 2023 – Shingeki no Kyojin: Kanketsu-hen

-Finally, Attack on Titan's epic finale brings the long battle against the Titans to a close, bringing revelations and a thrilling conclusion to the fates of the main characters and their fight for freedom.
+Finally, the epic finale of Attack on Titan concludes the long battle against the Titans, bringing revelations and a thrilling conclusion to the fates of the main characters and the fight for freedom.
 The series' impact continues to be profound within the fan community.

-So, guys, which anime did you like the most from this list?
-Also, leave your opinion and be sure to join our WhatsApp .
+So, guys, which of the best anime from this list did you like the most?
+Also, share your opinion and don't forget to join our WhatsApp .

 Source: Otakomu